 Note: You can also start with a traditional hotspot question and then add your videos.
 It’s just kinda cool to say you made a freeform question!

 In the following video, I’ll walk you through the processes described above:

 Want to try something you learned here, but don't have Articulate software?
-Download a free 30-day trial, and come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.
+Download a free trial, and come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.
 If you have any comments, please share them below.